WebOrigami/docs/src/content/framework/intro7.md

   - <h1>
 ---

-Until now we've mostly been creating trivial virtual content, but now let's begin working on a real top-level index page for the About Us site.
-For this, we'll use an HTML template system.
+Until now you've mostly been creating trivial demonstration content, but now let's begin working on a real top-level index page for the About Us site.
+For this, you'll use an HTML template system.

 Many JavaScript template engines exist that let you turn data into text output like HTML.
 Because Graph Origami formulas can call JavaScript, you can call any of those systems from formulas.